 The Ministry of Human Resource and Development, New Delhi (MHRD): This is online process now, please follow this link and upload all required documents.

 Department of Home State in India: The state where you belong (address on passport).

 Regional passport office (RPO): The office from where your first passport was issued.

-These days RPO clearance is not required and your cover letter should say it.
+These days RPO clearance is not required by some consulate and your cover letter should say it.
 In my case, it was not required.
 Please make sure this with your consulate.

 MHRD process is very easy and straight forward.
 Just follow the link and create your login ID, upload all the necessary document and site will guide you through.

 Once you submit everything it will take around 3-6 weeks to get the clearance.
 You will get this certificate by e-mail so please enter the correct email address.

 Please remember they do it in batches like 1-20 person in one batch so it might take some time.
 You can always check your status by login to the same site.